Published January 21st, 2016 at 2:55 PM3 minute read

 Perhaps the strongest theory for the rise of vinyl is the experience, which is ultimately an exercise in deliberate action.
 With a record, you have to seek it out.
 You have to go through the bins, flip through the records, and find something that excites you in the exact moment.
 Your choice is obviously affected by your taste, but it may also be affected in your mood at the time.
 That’s far more personal than using a search engine and hitting “download”.
 With vinyl you have to commit to your music.

 Then when you get it home, you get to engage in the process.
 Judy Mills, owner of Mills Records in Westport, thinks that experience can’t be replicated.

 “There’s nothing like opening up a new record.
 You’re the first person who’s opened it up and the first person to put the needle on it,” Mills said.

 Mills also appreciates that the format forces listeners to hear an entire album in sequential order – something that had been ignored, if not forgotten, as MP3s rose in popularity and making playlists or shuffling tracks became commonplace.

 “I’m not a fan of playlists,” Mills said.
 “Just listening to all the hits keeps you in a certain mental state.
 It’s not the same as listening to a record and hearing how that music should fit from one song to the next in an album, as the artist intended.”

 In the end, it could be any one of these theories or a combination of all of them.
 And only time will tell whether this decade-long spike in vinyl sales is a silly trend or a serious shift in the industry.
 Either way, vinyl’s revival signifies a dedication to the value of the creative works of the artists.
 And if the trend continues, the recording industry could find that its forgotten, crusty-old-grandpa format may be the very thing it needed all along.

-— Find Dan Calderon [email protected], or on Twitter @dansascity.
+— Find Dan Calderon at email@example.com, or on Twitter @dansascity.